-We recommend a total of 4 hours of curing at a temperature of no more than 100°C on the first day.
-On the second day, we recommend bringing the oven to a temperature of 100°C during the first hour and then increasing the temperature by 25°C per hour for a total of 4 hours (use the thermometer on the oven) to a maximum of 200°C. PLEASE ENSURE YOUR DOOR AND FLUE ARE OPEN AT ALL TIMES DURING THE CURING PROCESS, FAILURE TO DO SO CAN LEAD TO DAMAGE TO YOUR OVEN.
+We recommend a total of 4 hours of dry curing at a temperature of no more than 100°C on the first day.
+On the second day, we recommend bringing the oven to a temperature of 100°C for two hours and then increasing the temperature by 100°C per 2 hours for a total of 7 hours (use the thermometer on the oven) to a maximum of 500°C. PLEASE ENSURE YOUR DOOR AND FLUE ARE OPEN AT ALL TIMES DURING THE CURING PROCESS, FAILURE TO DO SO CAN LEAD TO DAMAGE TO YOUR OVEN.